Winterberry Garden Gems

 Berries of cardinal red, golden yellow and orange stud the branches of winterberries (Ilex verticillata) like late-season gemstones.
 When planted together in masses, they offer clouds of landscape color that can be appreciated both close up and from afar.
 Cut branches the for festive holiday arrangements or simply keep them outdoors for the birds to eventually devour after more desirable winter food becomes scarce.

-There are no shortage of cool winterberry varieties and each year more are introduced.
-With the newer, better variants, these shrubs become more and more popular as garden and landscape plants.
+There is no shortage of cool, fun winterberry varieties for the landscape. and each year more are introduced.
+With the newer, better variants, these shrubs become more and more popular with homeowners.
 Many have denser, larger berries.
-Others come in interesting shades within the warm color spectrum.
+Others come in warm shades other than red.

-Of the red-berried selections, Berry Nice® has bright red, medium sized berries that heavily cover the branches of this tall shrub and remain for a long time into winter.
+Of the red-berried selections, Berry Nice® has bright red, medium-sized berries that heavily cover the branches of this tall shrub and remain for a long time into winter.
 Another with lots of berries is Berry Heavy®, the difference being that the berries are quite large.
 The more delicately fruited ‘Sparkleberry’ is an introduction by the U.S. National Arboretum, which has very long-lasting scarlet fruits that appear on large, upright shrubs.
 And one cannot write about winterberries without mentioning the classic ‘Winter Red’, which is a reliable variety with consistently beautiful red fruit.
-The dwarf ‘Red Sprite’, which reaches only three to five feet, is a pretty variety for small gardens.
-All of these female shrubs can be pollinated by ‘Mr. Poppins’.
+The dwarf ‘Red Sprite’, which reaches only 3 to 5 feet, is a pretty variety for small gardens.
+All of these female shrubs can be pollinated by the male ‘Mr. Poppins’.

 Orange and Gold Winterberries

 The tangerine-berried ‘Aurantiaca’, is tall and vigorous and looks uniquely beautiful in winter.
 Plant it alongside yellow- and red-twigged dogwoods for a real color explosion.